 This work uses different mathematical and computational algorithms based on computer vision, machine learning and deep learning techniques applied for image analysis.
-The work doesn't pretenddoes not aim to haveprovide a solid mathematical basis for applied algorithms as it is based on well-developed methods, so only the algorithm's intuition and important notes are described.
+The work does not aim to provide a solid mathematical basis for applied algorithms as it is based on well-developed methods, so only the algorithm's intuition and important notes are described.
 For strong mathematical formulation, the reader can refer to the works described here.
 The author will only use the formulas in cases where it is necessary.
 All the described methods were used during the work to compare various approaches and choose the appropriate one for the objective set.

-There are several steps in image processing.
-Each followed subsection will describe and reference a workflow and intuition developed by highly qualified experts in the field.Image processing has several steps: feature extraction, preprocessing, algorithm application and postprocessing.
+Image processing has several steps: feature extraction, preprocessing, algorithm application and postprocessing.
 The final result, in most cases, contains human-interpretable information.
 Firstly, a feature from the image should be extracted.
 Secondly, the feature can be preprocessed by different dimensionality reduction methods.
 Finally, the feature can be sent for classification to a machine learning or deep learning algorithm.
 Next, the classification can be further processed by different statistical algorithms.
 Computer vision includes all the steps.
-AllDuring the research, all these steps should be connected in one program or with special communication protocols for production purposes, and provide the results as fast as possible.
+During the research, all these steps may be implemented separately.
+Still, in production, they should be connected in one program or with special communication protocols and provide the results as fast as possible.
 Each followed subsection will describe and reference a workflow and intuition developed by highly qualified experts in the field.